james-lomax/the-last-compiler/the-last-compiler/compile-spec.md

 Answering only yes or no, is this implementation ready to use?
 ```

-If response is "yes", stop, printing "Compile succeeded"
+If response is "yes", stop, print "Compile succeeded"

 If response is "no", ask a follow up: